Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Related Work

 \subsection{Medical Image Segmentation}

-Medical image segmentation refers to accurately separating different structures (such as organs, lesion regions, etc.) in medical images, which is a crucial task in medical image analysis and computer-aided diagnosis.
-To address this task, research on U-shaped networks based on encoder-decoder structures has seen explosive growth.
-UNet innovatively introduced the encoder-decoder architecture, enabling the aggregation of features from different stages through skip connections.
-Subsequently, UNet++ \cite{ref28} and UNet 3+ \cite{ref29} improved the skip connection mechanism, further enhancing the effectiveness of feature aggregation.
+Medical image segmentation, which involves accurately separating different structures like organs and lesions, is essential for medical image analysis and diagnosis.
+The introduction of encoder-decoder-based U-shaped networks, such as UNet, has significantly advanced this task, with subsequent improvements like UNet++ \cite{ref34} and UNet 3+ \cite{ref35} enhancing skip connection mechanisms for better feature aggregation.

-In recent years, the application of Transformers in medical image segmentation has attracted widespread attention.
-Originally used in the field of natural language processing, Transformers have shown great potential in computer vision tasks due to their powerful modeling capabilities and flexibility.
-Compared to traditional convolutional neural networks (CNNs), Transformer architectures primarily rely on self-attention mechanisms, allowing them to capture long-range dependencies in images globally.
-ViT \cite{ref30} is one of the first models to apply Transformers to image classification tasks, processing images by splitting them into fixed-size patches and treating these patches as sequences inputted to the Transformer for processing.
-The same concept has been introduced into medical image segmentation, such as the TransUNet model, which significantly improves segmentation performance by combining the local feature extraction capability of UNet with the global contextual modeling capability of Transformers.
-Swin Transformer is a hierarchical Transformer architecture that further enhances computational efficiency and feature extraction capability through a sliding window mechanism.
-Swin-Unet applies this architecture to medical image segmentation tasks and achieves excellent results.
-Recently, Rahman et al. proposed the Cascaded MERIT \cite{ref31} model, which effectively improves the accuracy and stability of medical image segmentation through techniques such as multiscale hierarchical feature extraction and cascaded attention decoding.
+In recent years, Transformers have gained attention in medical image segmentation.
+Although initially designed for NLP, Transformers excel in computer vision tasks due to their powerful modeling and flexibility \cite{ref36}.
+Unlike CNNs, Transformer models employ self-attention to model long-range dependencies on a global scale.
+ViT~\cite{ref37} introduce Transformers to image classification, using fixed-size patches to segment images, treating them as sequences for processing.
+This idea has been adapted to medical image segmentation, exemplified by the TransUNet model, which combines UNet's local feature extraction with the global context modeling of Transformers.
+The Swin Transformer, a hierarchical model with sliding windows, further boosts feature extraction and efficiency.
+The Cascaded MERIT model by Rahman et al.~\cite{ref38} has been shown to improve segmentation accuracy and stability using multiscale features and cascaded attention decoding.